mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

   COMPRESSION_CLOSE capsule with the Context ID set to the one from the received IP4_COMPRESSION_ASSIGN or IP6_COMPRESSION_ASSIGN capsule.

-As mandated in {{Section 4 of CONNECT-UDP}}, clients can only allocate even Context IDs, while proxies can only allocate odd ones.
+As mandated in {{Section 4 of !CONNECT-UDP=RFC9298}}, clients can only allocate even Context IDs, while proxies can only allocate odd ones.
 This makes the registration capsules from this document unambiguous.
 For example, if a client receives a COMPRESSION_ASSIGN capsule with an even Context ID, that